Saving Lives One Swab at a Time: Mid-Atlantic Region

 Members of the Sathya Sai Centers of Jersey City, Flushing, Manhattan and Bridgewater in the Mid-Atlantic Region conducted Bone Marrow Registry Drives in the month of September 2018 to help find a bone marrow donor for a member of the South Asian Community who was diagnosed with leukemia.

-The bone marrow drives were conducted for 3-4 hours at the following locations: three branches of the North Bergen Public Library, New Jersey; the Sathya Sai Center of Jersey City, New Jersey; the Sri Venkateswara Temple and Community Center in Bridgewater, New Jersey; the Šri Mahã Vallabha Ganapati Temple in Flushing, New York.
+The bone marrow drives were conducted for a few hours at the three branches of the North Bergen Public Library, New Jersey; the Sathya Sai Center of Jersey City; the Sri Venkateswara Temple and Community Center in Bridgewater, New Jersey; the Šri Mahã Vallabha Ganapati Temple in Flushing, New York.

 The odds of finding a fully matched donor among South Asians is very low and very challenging.
 Hence, there is a critical need to raise awareness about this issue in the South Asian community, and to encourage them to sign up to a bone marrow registry.
-Registration is a very simple one-time process.
-Registrants fill out a form and provide a swab sample from their mouth.
+Registration is a very simple one-time process: each potential donor fills out a form and provides a swab sample from their mouth.
 After the paperwork is processed and the swab sample is analyzed, the registrant’s data is entered into a national database.
 In case of a match, the bone marrow registry will contact the potential donor to confirm they are still interested in donating and proceed accordingly.

 A total of 125 registrants from the South Asian Community were recruited at the drives, which could mean potentially saving 125 lives at some point time in the future